puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 system that supports ssh to allow for the mass installation of agent nodes using the simplified installer bundled with Puppet Enterprise.

+See the [Command Line Options](#command-line-options) section for option flags that can be passed to the CLI.

-For windows a powershell script is provided  and configured via the modules classes
+For windows a powershell script is provided and configured via the module's classes

 ## Installation